-My urban fantasy novel, Chasing Shadows, was a 99 cent International-Only Bookbub Featured Deal on December 14, 2019.
+My urban fantasy novel, Chasing Shadows, was an International-Only Bookbub Featured Deal on December 14, 2019 at a price of 99 cents.
 An international-only deal promotes your book to subscribers in Canada, the United Kingdom, Australia and India.
 Notably, it excludes the United States, which is where I live and the world’s largest book market.
 Below are my results.

 My Sales vs Bookbub Fantasy Average

 * = Not an official part of promotion but generated orders nonetheless.

 * = Revenue is for December 14th only and includes orders + KU page reads.

 |Country||Overall Kindle Store||Urban Fantasy Category|

 * = My book is in Kindle Unlimited, so rankings were boosted by borrows.